sergenane/Portfolio/Project1: Project1_DiabetesPrediction/README.md

 ## Overview
 This project explores how machine learning can be applied to predict diabetes onset using patient health indicators.
 The goal is to demonstrate how data-driven models can support healthcare providers with early detection, prevention, and better decision-making.
-This work was completed as part of **DSC 680 – Applied Data Science**.

 ---